GA Committee Members

 Maryann Hyatt has worked in the human services field advocating for individuals with disabilities and their families for more than three decades.
 As the Chief Operating Office at Berkshire County Arc, Inc., she oversees many of the Berkshire County Arc’s programs, including strategic planning.
 Maryann also serves as the agency’s Human Rights Coordinator, a role she has held at BCArc for more than twenty-two years.
 Maryann holds a master’s degree in education and is currently pursuing her MBA.

 Asela has over twenty years of experience working in human services and is currently the Director of Service at Vinfen Corporation Metro Boston Area.
 His contributions have been many, to include; helping Vinfen expand services, facilitating individualized service options, and growing staff competencies through training.
-He participates and contributes to the Vinfen’s Human Rights Committee, DSD Training Committee, Family Initiatives and Council.
+He participates and contributes to the Vinfen’s Human Rights Committee, DSD Training Committee, Self-Advocacy initiatives, Family Initiatives and Council.
 He has clearly demonstrated his leadership skills in these areas as well as in other divisional initiatives.
 Asela’s greatest characteristic is his dedication and focus on the individuals we serve ensuring that we do all we can to provide each and every individual the best possible quality of life.

 Kathy has significant experience developing programs that become models for success.
 Kathy currently works for the Massachusetts Rehabilitation Commission as a Student Benefits Counselor and is available as an Independent Transition Consultant providing consultation for families, schools and agencies.
 She previously served as Director of Transition Services for the Northeast Arc.
 Her passion is helping individuals to reach their full potential.
 Her education experience includes: BS Salem State College; Certificate in Non-profit Human Service Management with Advanced Studies in Administration and Finance from Suffolk University Moakley Center for Public Management; Master’s in Public Administration from Suffolk University School of Business.